Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Solution Approach

-Figure \ref{F:sos2_schematic} visualizes the selection of the next candidate solution using SOS2 variables. $W$ is exactly evaluated at every anchor and approximated between the anchors using the interpolated anchor solutions.
+Given $(\bm{\lambda}, \bm{z}) \in SOS2^*((\bar{\bm{y}}^d)_{d \in \{1,\cdots,D\}}),$ the approximately optimal solution in this search direction is interpolated as $\bm{y} = \sum_{d =1}^D \lambda_d \bar{\bm{y}}^d.$ Figure \ref{F:sos2_schematic} visualizes the selection of the next candidate solution using SOS2 variables.
+The objective function $W$ is evaluated at every anchor and approximated between anchors via interpolation.
 The next candidate solution is selected where the approximation of $W$ is maximized.
-Rather than directly interpolating $W$, or $\bm{w}_{ir}$ variables linearizing $p_r s_{ir}$ terms, we interpolate the price and market share variables, $\bm{p}$ and $\bm{s}$.
-Otherwise, the interpolated values of $W$ will be convex combinations of anchor valuations (straight line segments connecting consecutive anchors in Figure \ref{F:sos2_schematic}), eliminating any chance of selecting fare parameters between anchors.
-Moreover, since the objective function's nonlinearities are quadratic in nature due to the multiplicative revenue terms, we capture them with this SOS2 approximation.
+As seen in Expression \eqref{sos2_model}, we interpolate the price and market share variables, $\bm{p}$ and $\bm{s}$, using piecewise linear functions, leading to a piecewise quadratic approximation for $W$.
+Since the objective function's nonlinearities are quadratic in nature due to the multiplicative revenue terms, we effectively capture them with this SOS2 approximation.
+Fortunately, it can be solved almost instantly to global optimality with commercial solvers, because $D$ is small by design.